andreaskuster/black-parrot-branch-predictor/README.md

 simulation, we used four of the training files from different categories (`short_mobile_1`, `long_mobile_1`, `short_server_1`, `long_server_1`), each consisting of several millions of branches.
 The converted files can be found in [traces](./traces).

+In order to solve the second issue of thorougly test/simulate or design with a big amount of internal state, we decided to use [cocotb](https://github.com/cocotb/cocotb), which allows us to co-simulate our RTL code (using [verilator](https://www.veripool.org/wiki/verilator)) and our model of the predictor written in python.
+Furthermore, we can use the traces from CBP-5, simulate them on both the RTL and python implementation and check if the output matches.
+This gives us high confidence of the correctness (considering the trace sizes).
+In addition to that, we can measure the actual accuracy (#correctly predicted/#all predictions) and do not have to rely on the indirect measure of the number of cycles.
+To get a better understanding of the working principle, we illustrated the functionality below:

 ![](./doc/co_simulation.png)